My wife Frankie and I grew up in places where people looked out for each other and connected through social activities.

 Yet the current world pandemic helped us rediscover our open spaces: the simple joy of sharing them with family and friends.
 We need to care for our natural landscapes for future generations to enjoy.
 As the song’s bridge says, “Together we must change it: You and I”

-♥ Other projects include unpaid performances for Sutton Salvation Army Community Centre, and a free-entry gig to support the "Art For All" initiative, encouraging communities to support music venues and local independent musicians, singers and bands.
-We write and perform original self-penned songs, keeping the creativity within the music industry fresh and energised.
+♥ Other projects include unpaid performances for Sutton Salvation Army Community Centre, and free-entry gigs to support the "Art For All" initiative, encouraging communities to support music venues and local independent musicians, singers and bands.
+Artists like me write and perform original self-penned songs, keeping the creativity within the music industry fresh and energised.

 This is how we give back.
 Especially when you, the fans support us, we will pass on that goodwill to our community and charity partners.
 Thank you!